NKRisu/super-tribble/README.md

 2. **View the trending news initially**:

    - The page will display the trending news for you in three columns. (or single column if your browser window is narrow)
+   - Search boxes for generic search and one for country codes.

 3. **Any news with "Read more"**:
    - Click on the underlined read more to view additional details